KHard2Bme/veterans-usmc-website/README.md

 ## 📋 Foundational Steps

 1. **Repository Setup**
-   - Create a new repository in GitHub (or AWS CodeCommit).
+   - Create a new repository in GitHub.
    - Add and commit the provided HTML file.

 2. **S3 Bucket Creation**